apuravkhare/ntid-chat/README.md

 We used the free servers from the [Open Relay Project](https://www.metered.ca/tools/openrelay/) for a few months, but they started failing to establish a connection around May 2022.
 As of May 2022, we've switched to using the free servers provided by [Subspace](https://subspace.com/pricing/webrtc-cdn) and [Numb](https://numb.viagenie.ca/).

 In case errors observed where audio/video is not transmitted between some or all of the participants, it is worth checking the server status on [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/).
 Add the server config to the form, and click on "Gather Candidates" at the bottom of the screen.
 A status of "rtcp relay" indicates that the configuration is functional.

+**Update (June 2022)**: We have switched to the servers offered by [Twilio](https://www.twilio.com/stun-turn).
+Credentials are now dynamically created for the server for each call.
+The development machine needs to have the environment variables "TWILIO_ACCOUNT_SID" and "TWILIO_AUTH_TOKEN" to authenticate the Twilio account, set up using the procedure described [here](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
+The variables are set on Heroku as well.

 ### Google Cloud APIs
 Check this service if audio/video is transmitted, but captions are not generated, or there are server errors from the Google Cloud service.